lucendio/lecture-devops-infos/content/assignments/deliverables/exercise-solutions.md

 ### Formal

 * language: German or English
-* put all tutorial solutions together in one dedicated repository
+* put all exercise solutions together in one dedicated repository
-* use a folder per tutorial solution named after the tutorial
+* use a folder per exercise solution named after the exercise
 * hand in the link to the repository (see navigation *Dates*)
 * the repository may not be public in case some log files contain sensitive data